Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 You [yourselves] were like that before; then Allah conferred His

-Are these criminal acts made to please Allah (SWT) or for the devil’s pleasure?
-Could the faith of mercy (https://www.islamic-study.org/five-primary-principles-defining-is) be the faith of terror and destruction?
-Yes, to those who faithfully change the meanings of the words of the Qur’an and follow a distorted creed.
-Here is a quotation expressing the extremist Wahhabis:
+Are these criminal acts committed to please Allah (SWT) or for the devil’s pleasure?
+Can the faith of mercy be transformed into a faith of terror and destruction?
+Yes, for those who systematically change the meanings of the Qur’an’s words and follow a distorted, extremist creed.

 Salafis Slay Muslim Spiritual Leaders in Russia

-• Reservation of the human soul.
-The slaying of one human soul is as evil as slaying all people, “If anyone kills a person, it would be as if he killed the whole people, and if anyone saves a life, it would be as if he saved the whole people.”
-Qur’an, 5:32
+♦ Sanctity of Life: The Quran emphasizes the value of human life, stating that “if anyone kills a person, it would be as if he killed the whole people, and if anyone saves a life, it would be as if he saved the whole people” (Qur’an, 5:32).

 Part III